d2si-oss/d2si-oss.github.io/_posts/2017-05-10-deep-dive-into-docker-overlay-networks-part-2.md

 <img src="/assets/2017-05-10-deep-dive-into-docker-overlay-networks-part-2/connectivity-complete.png" alt="Complete Connectivity">

+In Swarm mode, Docker does not rely on Serf to synchronize information between nodes but relies on its own implementation of the Gossip protocol.
+It achieves exactly the same thing.

 ## Alternate VXLAN resolution options
 The Docker daemon automatically populates ARP and FDB tables based on information received through the Gossip protocol via Serf, and relies on ARP